The 6.5-mile Mount Pleasant hike near Buena Vista in Amherst County is a loop that can be done as a day hike or as a

-In the morning, I re-packed my backpack and made my way back down to complete the Mount Pleasant hike.
-Both hikes are right around 6.5 miles.
+The next morning, I re-packed my backpack and made my way back down to complete the Mount Pleasant hike, but not before savoring a glorious sunrise.

 |Mostly dirt & rock trails

-Take your time on this road and you’ll be fine.
-The fun (not fun) begins once you pass the “End State Maintenance” sign, which should have been a tip-off to me.
+Take your time on this gravel road and you’ll be fine.
+The fun begins once you pass the “End State Maintenance” sign, which should have been a tip-off to me.

 After 1.4 miles, you’ll see cars on the left.
 This is the Cole Mountain parking lot.
-Continue to the end of the road for Mount Pleasant parking (another .3-mile).
+Continue to the end of the road for Mount Pleasant parking (another o.3-miles).

-The hike begins to the right (south) of the parking area.
+The hike begins to the right of the small parking lot.
 This hike is in the 7,580-acre Mount Pleasant National Scenic Area, a federally designated wooded area.

-From here, it’s 2.75-miles (give or take) to the far-reaching summit views.
+From here, it’s 2.75-miles (give or take) to the summit for spectacular views.
 As you begin to hike, you’ll walk around a wooden horse gate, then you’re on your way.

 Despite an overall elevation gain of more than 1,300 feet, the hike starts out relatively flat.
 In fact, you’ll gain just 23 feet in the first mile.
 A cake walk, right?

 It’s a wooded walk.
 At the 1.2-mile mark, you’ll see another sign reminding you that you are on the Henry Lanum Loop Trail.
 Then, an easy creek crossing.

 You begin to ascend the blue-blazed trail and it gets rocky, too.
 Just keep slogging.
 The payoff will make it all worth it.
 At the 2.2-mile mark, stay to the right.

 But first, an open area.
 This is a good spot to set up camp if you are in a large group or have large tents.
 We saw a large family there with super-size tents.

 You’ll keep going up on a switchback-laden hiking trail.
 At the 2.8-mile mark, you have two options.

-Turn left for Mount Pleasant East or turn right for Mount Pleasant West.
-Plan to take in the views from both points.
-Both are no more than .1-mile from the center.
+Turn left for Mount Pleasant East or right for Mount Pleasant West.
+Take in the views from both points.
+Both are no more than 0.1-mile from the center.